Captivating Ha Long Bay, Vietnam Junk Boat Cruise and Seafood Markets

 IMG_0980

-After a half hour we sail on to the big cave called Thien Cung Cave.
-Once there, we all get off the boat climbing many steep stairs to this magnificent cave just discovered in 1996.
+We get off our junk boat on the island, climbing many steep stairs to this magnificent cave.
 The gothic interior with its high ceiling is stunning.
 It’s adorned by ancient stalagmites and stalactites frozen in time, as a geological masterpiece.
 The path is extraordinary with inspiration around each corner.
 The lighting showcases the beautiful colors of blue, gold, green and aquamarine from minerals among the subterranean spring.

 IMG_1609